MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CloudPrint/Update-MgPrint.md

       - `[Team <IMicrosoftGraphTeam1>]`: team
       - `[Theme <String>]`: Specifies a Microsoft 365 group's color theme.
 Possible values are Teal, Purple, Green, Blue, Pink, Orange or Red.
 Returned by default.
       - `[Threads <IMicrosoftGraphConversationThread1[]>]`: The group's conversation threads.
 Nullable.
-      - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`:
+      - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`: The groups that a group is a member of, either directly and through nested membership.
+Nullable.
-      - `[TransitiveMembers <IMicrosoftGraphDirectoryObject[]>]`:
+      - `[TransitiveMembers <IMicrosoftGraphDirectoryObject[]>]`: The direct and transitive members of a group.
+Nullable.
       - `[UnseenCount <Int32?>]`: Count of conversations that have received new posts since the signed-in user last visited the group.
 This property is the same as unseenConversationsCount.Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
       - `[Visibility <String>]`: Specifies the group join policy and group content visibility for groups.
-Possible values are: Private, Public, or Hiddenmembership.
-Hiddenmembership can be set only for Microsoft 365 groups, when the groups are created.
+Possible values are: Private, Public, or HiddenMembership.
+HiddenMembership can be set only for Microsoft 365 groups, when the groups are created.
 It can't be updated later.
 Other values of visibility can be updated after group creation.
 If visibility value is not specified during group creation on Microsoft Graph, a security group is created as Private by default and Microsoft 365 group is Public.
 Groups assignable to roles are always Private.
 See group visibility options to learn more.
 Returned by default.
 Nullable.
     - `[AllowedUsers <IMicrosoftGraphUser1[]>]`: The users who have access to print using the printer.
     - `[CreatedDateTime <DateTime?>]`: The DateTimeOffset when the printer share was created.
 Read-only.
     - `[Printer <IMicrosoftGraphPrinter>]`: printer
   - `[TaskTriggers <IMicrosoftGraphPrintTaskTrigger[]>]`: A list of task triggers that are associated with the printer.

-SERVICES <IMicrosoftGraphPrintService\[]>: The list of available Universal Print service endpoints.
+SERVICES <IMicrosoftGraphPrintService[]>: The list of available Universal Print service endpoints.
   - `[Id <String>]`:
   - `[Endpoints <IMicrosoftGraphPrintServiceEndpoint[]>]`: Endpoints that can be used to access the service.
 Read-only.
 Nullable.
     - `[Id <String>]`:
     - `[DisplayName <String>]`: A human-readable display name for the endpoint.
     - `[Uri <String>]`: The URI that can be used to access the service.

-SETTINGS `<IMicrosoftGraphPrintSettings>`: printSettings
+SETTINGS <IMicrosoftGraphPrintSettings>: printSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DocumentConversionEnabled <Boolean?>]`: Specifies whether document conversion is enabled for the tenant.
 If document conversion is enabled, Universal Print service will automatically convert documents into a format compatible with the printer (xps to pdf) when needed.

-SHARES <IMicrosoftGraphPrinterShare1\[]>: The list of printer shares registered in the tenant.
+SHARES <IMicrosoftGraphPrinterShare1[]>: The list of printer shares registered in the tenant.
   - `[Capabilities <IMicrosoftGraphPrinterCapabilities>]`: printerCapabilities
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[BottomMargins <Int32[]>]`: A list of supported bottom margins(in microns) for the printer.